MARKAZI JAMIAT AHL-E-HADITH

-As one of the most common and major problems faced by the Muslim families in the UK is the issue of familial dispute, be it related to inheritance, divorce or force marriage, IJB plays a vital role in offering solutions to these problems.
+As one of the most common and major problems faced by Muslim families in the UK is the issue of familial dispute, be it related to inheritance, divorce, or forced marriage, IJB plays a vital role in offering solutions to these problems.

-When families going through marital hardships approach IJB, it assists them taking the following constructive methods:
+When families going through marital hardships approach IJB, it assists them in taking the following constructive methods:

 - Attempts are made for reconciliation where possible, using religious sources as well as family mediation.
 For example, if a wife demands a divorce, the board will first clarify whether this demand is genuine or a temporary reaction.

 - The other party involved is contacted to confirm the matter and discussions are then made through various means of correspondence, including personal interviews, to help resolve the matter.

 - If IJB does not receive any response to its correspondence from the respondent, then it makes an effort to visit the given address in person to discuss the matter.
 If all efforts to contact the respondent fails, then an announcement is made in a national newspaper before a decision is made.

 - If divorce is found to be the only solution in the interest of both parties, then we seek assurance that it does not affect other family members because traditionally it is seen that one divorce can lead to another and affect three or four families (more common in exchange marriages).

 - If required, IJB arranges a mutual meeting of both parties to minimize the effects of the divorce and to resolve all matters in good understanding.